panaversity/learn-agentic-ai/06_prompt_driven_development/02_start_prompting/readme.md

 1. **Free Tier ($0/mo)**: Use **Qwen Code CLI** for codebase exploration and git automation, paired with **Gemini CLI** for long-context scripting.
 Ideal for beginners or lightweight projects.
 2. **Pro Tier ($20/mo)**: Upgrade to **Cursor Pro** for an AI-native IDE with fast tab completion, Agent Mode, and multi-file editing, perfect for solo developers or small teams.
 3. **Premium Tier ($40+/mo)**: Combine **GPT-5 Codex** with **Cursor Pro** for autonomous, repo-wide automation and PR generation, suited for complex projects or teams needing scalability.
-4. Start with the free tier and upgrade as your workflow evolves, keeping the PDD method consistent.
+4. Start with the free tier and upgrade as your workflow evolves, keeping the SDD method consistent.

 ## Latest SWE-bench Verified